Quick Contact Form

 If you've got tooth ache it can be very distressing.
 Here are a few suggestions to help you:

-If you're over sixteen you can take both paracetomol and ibubrofen at regular intervals following the recommended dosage instructions.
+If you're over sixteen you can take both paracetomol and ibubrofen at the recommended intervals BUT NEVER EXCEED the dosage instructions.
 DO NOT TAKE ANY PAIN KILLER YOU ARE ALLERGIC TO AND, IF YOU'RE TAKING OTHER MEDICINES, CHECK WITH A PHARMACIST FIRST.
+NEVER, EVER, TAKE MORE THAN THE RECOMMENDED DOSAGES AS DOING SO CAN BE DANGEROUS TO HEALTH.

 It can help to prop your head up at night with extra pillows / cushions.
 This can reduce throbbing.

 Hot salty water rinses in the affected area can soothe symptoms.
-A tablespoon of salt stirred into a tumbler of hot water should suffice.
+A tablespoon of salt stirred into a mug of hot water should suffice.

 Clove oil is a recognised agent that relieves dental pain.
 If you've got some put a few drops on some cotton wool and hold against the affected tooth and gums.